arminghavidel/miniature-funicular/README.md

 ## How to run this project?

-This guide will walk you through the process of setting up and running the Payever Test project.
+This guide will walk you through the process of setting up and running a Test project.

 ### Prerequisites